Lee4-M/DAT076/README.md

 Note: This is part of the coursework for DAT076 "Web Applications".

-## Project Report
+## Project Report & Repo structure

 The project report can be found in the folder named project-report.

+The frontend is located in the client directory, where we have our setup and config files and src.
+In src, we have our typescript files including React components, routes, api and main.tsx.
+The backend is located in the server directory, where we have config files and a src folder.
+The src folder contains the service layer, the router layer, model, as well as database implementation.
+This folder also has index.ts and start.ts.

 ## Environment Variables